asyml/texar/examples/transformer/readme.md

 ```
 bash run_en_vi.sh 2 train_and_evaluate en de
 ```
-Here `2` denotes one hparams set for wmt14 en-de task.
+Here `2` denotes one hparams set for wmt14 en-de task (model with more parameters compared to `1` hparams set.

 ## test and evaluation
 ```